Iamtsquare07/teslahomeclone/README.md

 * v1.0.0
 * By Tsquare07

-This a clone of the Tesla website created for learning purpose
+This is a clone of the Tesla website created for learning purposes

 This project is written in JavaScript with ofcourse HTML & CSS3